Ladies and gentlemen, as your Commander-in-Chief of U.S. Operation Chaos, I'm looking out over the battlefield.

 And yet they're the ones that live in the oil-producing nations.

-They are ignorant, despite being highly educated, and supposedly the best and the brightest networks can find to do news and commentary.
+Despite being highly educated and supposedly the best and the brightest networks can find to do news and commentary, their ignorance is striking.

 Do not go away.

-You know, folks, I'm sitting here in my uh prestigious Attila the Hun chair, uh a chair endowed by me at the uh distinguished Limbaugh Institute for Advanced Conservative Studies, and I'm thinking, what are the Democrats, what are the liberals going to do about the Pope?
+You know, folks, I'm sitting here in my prestigious Attila the Hun chair, a chair endowed by me at the distinguished Limbaugh Institute for Advanced Conservative Studies, and I'm thinking, what are the Democrats, what are the liberals going to do about the Pope?

-I mean, in a di for for every reason that I was moved by what happened at the White House today from the Pope speaking of God and America's greatness and exceptionalism to the president talking about the reaffirmation uh affirmation of the sanctity and decency of every Human life, to the Army chorus and its incredibly beautiful, moving rendition of the battle hymn of the Republic.
+I mean, for every reason that I was moved by what happened at the White House today, from the Pope speaking of God and America's greatness and exceptionalism, to the president talking about the reaffirmation of the sanctity and decency of every human life, to the Army Chorus and its incredibly beautiful, moving rendition of the Battle Hymn of the Republic.

-One thing I've noticed after a lifetime of study of liberals, ladies and gentlemen, is that we know that everything we do, they have to have an equivalent moment, person or idea.
+Now, one thing I've noticed after a lifetime of study of liberals, ladies and gentlemen, is that we know that everything we do have to have an equivalent moment, person, or idea.

 They had their 9-11.